awsdocs/aws-deeplens-user-guide/doc_source/troubleshooting-model-deployment.md

 ## How to Resolve an Access Denied Error Encountered While Downloading a Model After Device Registration Went through without Errors?<a name="troubleshooting-device-registration-11"></a>

-When setting permissions during device registration, make sure that you have the IAM role for AWS Greengrass created and the role is associated with the **IAM group role for AWS Greengrass** option on the console when setting permissions during device registration\.
+When setting permissions during device registration, make sure that you have the IAM role for AWS IoT Greengrass created and the role is associated with the **IAM group role for AWS Greengrass** option on the console when setting permissions during device registration\.
 If you didn't, reregister the device with the correct roles\.

 ## How to Resolve the ModelDownloadFailed Error?<a name="troubleshooting-model-deployment-download"></a>

-When using the AWS DeepLens console, you must provide two IAM roles for AWS Greengrass: **IAM Role for AWS Greengrass** and **IAM group role for AWS Greengrass**\.
+When using the AWS DeepLens console, you must provide two IAM roles for AWS IoT Greengrass: **IAM Role for AWS Greengrass** and **IAM group role for AWS Greengrass**\.
 If you specify the same IAM role for both, you get this error\.
 To fix it, specify `AWSDeepLensGreengrassRole` for the **IAM Role for AWS Greengrass** and `AWSDeepLensGreengrassGroupRole` for the **IAM group role for AWS Greengrass**\.

 ## Resolve Model Optimization Failure Reported As std::bad\_alloc\(\)<a name="troubleshooting-model-deployment-1"></a>